NikBel3476/kalman/README.md

 To create archive:
 `cpack --config "build/CPackConfig.cmake"` - Linux
-`cpack --config "build/CPackConfig.cmake" -G 7Z` - Windows
+`cpack --config "build/CPackConfig.cmake" -G ZIP` - Windows

 Note: on windows qt must be in the PATH variable or passed with `-DCMAKE_PREFIX_PATH=<path_to_qt>` on configuration step